Kanaine's Maker

 Thank you so much for dropping by, please let me introduce myself!

-When I'm not up late making fine goods and apparel, I am working on my dissertation to better understand the toll of violence and violent deaths in our Native communities.
-I also work with the OSU Superfund Research Program in the Community Engagement Core where I get to design and manage research projects with our Tribal partners.
-It is an important role and I am proud that I get to better the research translation between scientists and the communities at the frontline.
+When I'm not up late making fine goods and apparel, I am working on research projects and academic writing at Oregon State University.
+I cherish my research role and am proud that I get to advocate for better the research translation between scientists and the communities at the frontlines of public health issues.

 I love creating, collaborating, and every part of making handcrafted goodness.
 I grew up in a home on the reservation running a family construction business.
-I learned so much about managing relations, keeping books, planning ahead for material, and just plain constructing a whole house from the ground up from the time I was three.
+I learned so much about managing relations, keeping books, planning ahead for material, and just plain constructing a whole house from the ground up since I was a little girl.
 When it came time to explore building smaller fashion items, I had the tools and only needed to execute.
 I was blown away with the interest in my pieces and still am to this day.

-This business has given me the opportunity to meet so many wonderful people, experience new and exciting places, and mainly, it has allowed me the flexibility to schedule around my girls while also being able to provide a (mostly) stable space while pursuing my doctoral studies.
-I am honored to share this vision of what can be accomplished with hard work and persistence with my girls, just like my mom and dad showed me.
+This business has given me the opportunity to meet so many wonderful people, experience new and exciting places, give my brain a creative outlet, and mainly, it has allowed me the flexibility to schedule around my girls.

 Thank you for being a part of this journey, and drop a line anytime if you have further questions or ideas you think Kanaine would be interested in.